Lapseyy/AI-Checkers/readme.md

 # Checkers AI Game

 This project is a Checkers game with an optional AI opponent.
-The game progresses through multiple phases, starting with core game logic and culminating in a graphical user interface (GUI) if time permits.
+The game progresses through multiple phases, starting with core game logic and culminating in a graphical user interface (GUI).

 ## 📁 File Overview